 Saranac Mountain Hearth

-A community-focused business specializing in real soap and natural-as-possible bath & body products.
-Our products can be purchased through our Etsy store at SaranacMtnHearth.Etsy.com or they can be found at various local stores, markets, and craft fairs throughout the Adirondack region of New York State.
+We are a community-focused business specializing in real soap and natural-as-possible bath & body products.
+Our products can be purchased through our Etsy store at SaranacMtnHearth.Etsy.com, or they can be found at local stores, markets, and craft fairs throughout the Adirondack region of New York State.

 Owner & Chief Soapmaker